-In this blog, we break down the main types of data migration, explain when to use each one, and share practical insights to help you choose the right approach for your business.
+In this blog, we cover the main types of data migration, when each applies, and how a data migration framework helps teams choose the right approach before execution begins.

 Key Takeaways